-When should you have your ducts cleaned?12/22/2016 The air you breathe in your home all passes through your duct system.
+When should you have your ducts cleaned?
+Posted December 22, 2016 The air you breathe in your home all passes through your duct system.
 The ducts in your home take in and circulate air throughout your home—and in that air there are pollutants.
-Pet dander, pollen, dust and other pollutants circulate through your ducts and into your air.
+Pet dander, pollen, dust and other pollutants move through your ducts and into the air you breathe.
 When you realize this, it’s easy to see why professional duct cleaning is so needed.
-How often is recommended to have your ducts cleaned and how will you know when it’s time?
-With the air in your home’s system recirculating about 5–7 times each day, pollutants have opportunities to accumulate inside your duct work.
-According to The National Air Duct Cleaners Association, you should schedule to have your air ducts cleaned every 3–5 years, depending on your home environment.
-The team at Anderson Heating & A/C considers several factors, including climate conditions in Carson City, to figure out if your ducts need cleaned.
-Contaminants like dust, chemicals and pet dander are a part of daily life.
+How often is recommended to have your ducts cleaned and how will you know when they need it?
+With the air in your home’s system recirculating about 5–7 times a day, pollutants have opportunities to build up inside your duct work.
+According to The National Air Duct Cleaners Association, you should arrange to get your air ducts cleaned every 3–5 years, depending on your home environment.
+The team at Anderson Heating & A/C considers several factors, including the weather in Carson City, to figure out if your ducts need cleaned.
+Contaminants like dust, chemicals and pet dander are a part of everyday life.
 We also consider other things, like whether you’ve done any construction in your home recently.
 The health of your family will also be factored in.
-For instance, if anyone in your home has allergies or asthma, it’s crucial for pollutants to be removed from your indoor air.
-The Environmental Protection Agency also has recommendations for establishing when it’s time for a duct cleaning: if you suspect you have mold inside your ducts or a vermin infestation, or if you see dust coming through or built up on your air register.
+For example, if anyone in your home has allergies or asthma, it’s crucial for pollutants to be removed from your indoor air.
+The Environmental Protection Agency also has recommendations for determining when it’s time for a duct cleaning: if you think you have mold inside your ducts or a vermin infestation, or if you see dust coming through or built up on your air register.
 At Anderson Heating & A/C, our professionals will chat about these factors with you and help determine if you could benefit from a duct cleaning.
 A professional duct cleaning obviously cleans your ducts and the air will move more efficiently and freely throughout your home.
 If it’s time to start thinking about duct cleaning in your Carson City home, our team at Anderson Heating & A/C is here to answer your questions.
-Just give us a call at 775-882-8154 or schedule an appointment with us online.
+Just give us a call at 775-230-7628 to schedule an appointment with us.